 This is an HDS personality test that looks at what drives an individual, and what they value.
-It looks at how they prefer to work and the type of culture in which they will excel.
+It looks at how they prefer to work and the type of culture that they will excel in.
 These are usually compared to the values and needs of the business to ensure a match.

 The HPI assessment evaluates personality traits when we are at our best – so when things are going smoothly.